kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-11.md

 Before proceeding:

 - You need to have a functional `kubeadm` Kubernetes cluster running version 1.10.0 or higher in order to use the process described here.
 Swap also needs to be disabled.
-This cluster should use a self-hosted etcd and static control plane pods.
+This cluster should use a static control plane and etcd pods.
 - Make sure you read the [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.11.md) carefully.
 - Note that `kubeadm upgrade` will not touch any of your workloads, only Kubernetes-internal components.
 As a best-practice you should back up what's important to you.
 For example, any app-level state, such as a database an app might depend on (like MySQL or MongoDB) must be backed up beforehand.